-The point of RESPA is to help ensure home buyers understand the costs and terms associated with purchasing a home and can make informed decisions on their real estate transactions.
-It also helps protect home buyers from added fees.
+RESPA was designed to ensure that home buyers receive the complete disclosures on their real estate settlement costs and understand the costs and terms associated with purchasing a hoe.
+This helps them make informed decisions on their real estate transactions, while also protecting them from added fees.

 How Is RESPA Used In Real Estate?

 RESPA is used to protect home buyers and sellers in real estate transactions by requiring the disclosure of all settlement costs, which helps prevent “hidden fees” from things like kickbacks, referrals and escrows, which may make it more expensive to close your loan.

 Often referred to as a form of bribery, kickbacks are illegal payments or other incentives used as compensation for performing undisclosed services, such as recommending certain businesses or products or showing preferential treatment.

 Per Section 8 of RESPA, individuals and businesses are prohibited from accepting or providing any kind of kickbacks, unearned fees and fee-splitting.

 Regulates Escrow Accounts

 Section 10 of RESPA regulates the use of escrow accounts by prohibiting loan servicers from requiring excessively large escrow accounts.
 The law limits escrow accounts to only the funds necessary to pay for such charges as property taxes and homeowners insurance.

 To determine this amount, the servicer will add the prior annual property tax and your insurance premium amount, then divide it by 12 to get the monthly escrow payment amount.
 This amount is part of your monthly mortgage payment.
 You should receive an escrow account statement that breaks down your payment to show how much you’re paying in escrow.
 Keep in mind, your escrow account is analyzed each year and may increase or decrease throughout the years as property taxes fluctuate annually.